PhilipsHue/flutter_reactive_ble/README.md

 await reactiveBleClient.clearGattCache(foundDeviceId);
 ```

-### Common issues
+### FAQ

-#### BLE undeliverable exception
+#### How to handle the BLE undeliverable exception

 On Android side we use the [RxAndroidBle](https://github.com/Polidea/RxAndroidBle) library of Polidea.
 After migration towards RxJava 2 some of the errors are not routed properly to their listeners and thus this will result in a BLE Undeliverable Exception.
 The root cause lies in the threading of the Android OS.
 As workaround RxJava has a hook where you can set the global errorhandler.
 For more info see [RxJava docs](https://github.com/ReactiveX/RxJava/wiki/What's-different-in-2.0#error-handling) .

-A default workaround implementation in the Flutter app (needs to be in the Java / Kotlin part e.g. mainactivity) would be:
+A default workaround implementation in the Flutter app (needs to be in the Java / Kotlin part e.g. mainactivity) is shown below.
+For an example (in Java) see Polidea RxAndroidBle [sample](https://github.com/Polidea/RxAndroidBle/tree/master/sample/src/main/java/com/polidea/rxandroidble2/sample).

+BleException is coming from Polidea RxAndroidBle, so make sure your application declares the following depedency: `implementation "com.polidea.rxandroidble2:rxandroidble:1.11.1"`

 ```kotlin
 RxJavaPlugins.setErrorHandler { throwable ->